 You know how you might change your IP address with a VPN to gain access to content that’s restricted from your geographical location?
 Similarly, changing your DNS masks your location.
 The difference is, a VPN actually reroutes your connection through a different region, while a DNS simply tells the server that you’re in a different location.
 A VPN also offers more privacy through encryption, which may also slow your connection.

 - Access content on the web which is restricted in your physical location (like Netflix)

 - Speed up your internet connection (sometimes third-party DNS servers are faster than the default)

 - Maintain a safe web browsing experience for children

 - Protect your devices and data through third-party DNS servers with added security features (mainly focused on anti-phishing)

 - Your internet connection isn’t working, and you suspect it’s a problem with the DNS

-There are different indications that your DNS server is down, and it’ll require a bit of diagnosis on your end if you want to DIY the fix.
+There are different indicators that your DNS server might be down, and it’ll require a bit of work on your end if you want to DIY the fix.
 Some HTTP status codes, such as 502 errors, 503 errors and 504 errors, could all indicate a problem with your DNS.